boratutumluer/rfm-analysis/README.md

 <h3>What is customer segmentation?</h3>
 <p>
-The basic definition of customer segmentation is the process of organizing customers into specific groups based on shared characteristics, behaviors, or preferences,
+The basic definition of customer segmentation is the process of organizing customers into specific groups based on shared characteristics, behaviors, or preferences.
 </p>
 <h3>How can we do this segmentation?</h3>
 <p>